traverseda/iiab-searchServices/README.md

 engine *library*, not a server/service, which makes a lot of search backend inaccesable.

+That being said I think whoosh is a pretty good choice over-all, it seems to create indexes an order of [magnitude faster than xapian at indexing](https://stackoverflow.com/a/30452913) and is only a little bit slower at querying.
+Presumably if run under pypy it would be faster than xapian all around?
+Hopefully that performance scales to bigger datasets.

 We use textract to extract text from more complicated dataformats, you can see how that works [here](https://textract.readthedocs.io/en/stable/#currently-supporting).